5.56 vs. 9mm: Carbine Caliber Conundrum

 Ballistic Coefficient: 5.56 vs. 9mm

-Ballistic coefficient (BC) measures how aerodynamic a bullet is and how well it resists wind drift.
+Ballistic coefficient (BC) measures how aerodynamic a bullet is and how efficiently it resists wind drift.

-The 5.56 NATO will generally have a BC around 0.243 (this is the G1 BC of the most common target load (i.e., M193)).
-This will vary depending on bullet design and bullet weight.
+The 5.56 NATO will generally have a BC around 0.243 (this is the G1 BC of the most common target load: M193, which is loaded with a 55 grain FMJ).
+This figure varies depending on bullet design and weight.

-The 5.56 also wins this section, as it has the higher BC thanks to its more aerodynamic projectiles and a muzzle velocity nearly three times higher than the 9mm.
+The 5.56 also wins this section, as it has the higher BC thanks to its more aerodynamic projectiles and muzzle velocity that is nearly three times higher than the 9mm's.

 Stopping Power